In order to apply for Canadian Citizenship, you must:

 - Be 18 years of age or older

-- Have lived in Canada as a Permanent Resident for at least 3 years out of the 4 years (1,095 days) right before the day you apply
+- Have been physically present in Canada for 3 out of the 5 years before the day you apply

-- Know how to speak or write in either English or French, which are Canada's two official languages
+- Know how to speak or write in either English or French (Canada's two official languages)

 For more information about other requirements for citizenship, like language abilities, criminal history or your knowledge of Canada, visit the Citizenship and Immigration Canada website.